LAKE GEORGE, junction Falls Dam & HYDROpower

 Let Lake George continue to function as a low-cost, available resource providing storm water mitigation and a true lake environment here in the center of the city.
 With a deeper, cleaner lake, new rental activities like pedal boats, paddle boards or row boats could provide old time fun.
 Consider adding a pair of floating fountains and water surface aerator to help cool the lakes surface water and control algae growth.
 All are features for both residents and tourists to enjoy as they walk around the Lake George trail.

-The dams and hydros produce electricity 24/7, rain or shine, every day of the year.
-Local sale of this electricity in 2022 resulted in a return of $144,000 in revenues to the River Falls Municipal Utilities.
-Money the utility rate payers did not have to pay.
+Junction Falls Dam produces electricity 24/7, rain or shine, wind or calm, every day of the year.
+Local sale of this electricity in resulted in a return of more than $150,000 in revenues to the River Falls Municipal Utilities.

 • Lake George provides a unique natural environment found nowhere else in the 22 miles of the Kinni.